satyadur/github-profile-readme-maker/README.md

 ## Demo

-A live version of this project can be found at [https://www.profileme.dev](https://readm-generator-for-github-profile.netlify.app).
+A live version of this project https://readm-generator-for-github-profile.netlify.app.

 ## Features